 Motor Racing Rules

-Motor Racing events must take place within 72 hours of the original start time or bets will be void.
+Motor Racing events must take place within 72 hours of the original start time or bets will be cancelled.

 Minimum Length of Play

 All wagers will be settled according to the unofficial results reported immediately after the conclusion of the race by the governing organization.
 Any changes to the finishing order that occurs based on appeals, penalties or scoring malfunctions after the race has concluded, will not be recognized.
 If a race is abandoned and no presentation position or official result is declared all bets on that race will be cancelled except for bets on any markets which have been unconditionally determined.

 Motor racing wagers are accepted in the following manner:

 Wager on one or more specified driver(s) versus one or more specified driver(s).
 Wagers are placed on the driver only, not the car or team.
 If the original driver is replaced by another driver after the start of the race the original driver is the driver of record and the wager will be action.
 All drivers in the match-up must start the race for action.
 If one of the drivers does not finish the race, the other driver is considered the winner.
 If neither driver finishes the race, the driver who completed the most laps is the winner.
 If both drivers complete the same number of laps but do not finish the race, all bets are cancelled.